pwhsiao/SERproject/README.md

 The static model is based on RNN.
 The UA recall can achieve 47.2%.

-The ensemble model is based on bagging, maxout-unit and interpolaton.
-The UA recall implemented by interpolaton can achieve 50.5%.
+The ensemble model is based on bagging, maxout-unit and interpolation.
+The UA recall implemented by interpolation can achieve 50.5%.

 ## Dataset